We know that having a baby can be the most exciting event in your life, and the scariest, all at the same time.

 Giving birth is a momentous experience for all mothers.
 After birth, your body, mind, and spirit are no longer the same.
 Life looks so different from how it used to.
 And while the new baby love in your life is a true blessing, the changes can feel overwhelming.

-To process these changes and establish community with other mothers, we always recommend postnatal yoga for new mamas.
-These classes help you rehabilitate your physical body, while addressing the mental and emotional challenges of motherhood.
+To process these changes and establish a community with other mothers, we always recommend postnatal yoga for new mamas.
+These classes help you rehabilitate your physical body while addressing the mental and emotional challenges of motherhood.

 Many new mothers are hesitant to try a postnatal yoga class, especially if yoga is new to them.
 So we’ve compiled a list of FAQ’s here, answered by our very own Founder and mama, Alyssa Manny.